adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container/README.md

 ### Component Policy Configuration Properties
 The following configuration properties are used:

+1. `./layout` - defines the layout type, either `simple` (default) or `responsiveGrid`
+2. `./layoutDisabled` - if set to true, it is not allowed to change the layout in the edit dialog
-1. `./backgroundImageEnabled` - defines whether to display a background image option.
+3. `./backgroundImageEnabled` - defines whether to display a background image option.
-2. `./backgroundColorEnabled` - defines whether to display a background color option.
+4. `./backgroundColorEnabled` - defines whether to display a background color option.
-3. `./backgroundColorSwatchesOnly` -  defines whether or not to display swatches in the background color picker.
+5. `./backgroundColorSwatchesOnly` -  defines whether or not to display swatches in the background color picker.
-4. `./allowedColorSwatches` - defines a list of background color swatches that are allowed to be selected by an author.
+6. `./allowedColorSwatches` - defines a list of background color swatches that are allowed to be selected by an author.

 It is also possible to define the allowed components for the Container.